IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 Running the custom plugin in IMASViz
 ------------------------------------

-When running the IMASViz, open the IDS with the same parameters as defined in :ref:`plugins_qtdesigner_signals_slots`.
+When running the IMASViz, for the means of this manual, open the IDS with the same case parameters as defined in :ref:`plugins_qtdesigner_signals_slots`.

 .. figure:: images/examplePlugin_IMASViz_IDS_parameters.png
   :align: center
-  :width: 200px
+  :width: 500px

 In the :guilabel:`tree window`, navigate to :guilabel:`magnetics`.
 While holding **shift key** right click on the :guilabel:`magnetics` label and